vimeo/simple-black-box/README.markdown

 ## workflow ##

-* executes the program with different arguments and environment variables, capturing logs, stderr and stdout streams
+* executes the program in a sandbox with a specific configuration, arguments and environment variables.
-* use input plugins that set up the environment before starting the app, or interact with it while it's running.
+* captures logs, stderr and stdout streams, http traffic, etc
+* programmatically interact with the app while it's running through various interfaces (commands, http, ...)
 * use probes to validate behavior

 ## inputs ##